bane9/rv64gc-emu-software/README.md

 When the emulator is compiled using the Native CLI flag, it results in faster boot times for Linux.

-Currenly, a page fault happens when the kernel tries to initialize userspace for init.
-It is still unknow why this is happening.

 ## DOOM Port

 ![DOOM](images/doom.png)